-Specialist medical practitioners can nominate general practitioners (co-prescribers) to assist with prescribing using a shared care arrangement.
-The co-prescribers refer the patients back to the specialist medical practitioners for an annual review.
+Specialist medical practitioners can nominate general practitioners (co-prescribers) to assist the specialist medical practitioners with prescribing using a shared care arrangement.
+The coprescribers refer the patients back to the specialist medical practitioners for an annual review.

-The table below indicates the number of patients with ADHD who are being treated by a nominated co-prescriber in 2018.
+The table below indicates the number of patients with ADHD who are being treated by a nominated co-prescriber in 2020.